django/deps/draft/0009-async.rst

 with a supported async wrapper that runs it safely in a threadpool.
 The goal is to enable async for the developers who use Django, not to make Django itself a perfect, async-only project.

+Several of the projects mentioned will likely end up with their own DEPs for implementation, including the caching layer, templating, email, and forms.
+The natively-async database layer may also require an async version of DBAPI - this is something that at least needs some discussion with core Python and maybe a PEP, though there's been some work towards this already.

 Motivation